Akleem Akhtar

-Akleem Akhtar (اکلیم اختر; 1931/1932 – 1 July 2002), also known as General Rani (the Queen General), was the mistress of the Pakistani President and Dictator General Yahya Khan.
+Akleem Akhtar (اکلیم اختر; 1931/1932 – 1 July 2002), also known as General Rani (the Queen General), was the mistress of Yahya Khan.
 Some considered her the most powerful woman in Pakistan during his regime.

 Early life

 Akhtar was born in Gujrat city in Punjab, British India, in 1931 or 1932, to a conservative middle-class family.
 During her childhood, she was considered intelligent by many people and was reported to enjoy outdoor sports.

 Her parents married her off to a police officer twice her age, 'Moiz Jee', an inhabitant of North Karachi.
-For many years, she was able to play the role of a 'good wife' and never ventured out of the home without a 'burqa' (face veil/abaya).
-They together had six children.
+They had six children.
 In 1963, when on holiday in the cool hills of Murree, Akhtar suddenly snapped and rebelled against her husband by removing her niqab.
-The marriage ended in a divorce, with their six children leaving with Akhtar.
-Without any income of her own, the family struggled to make ends meet.
-After her parents denied her any help unless she returned to her husband, she started planning to associate with powerful, wealthy men.
+The marriage ended in divorce, with Akhtar taking their six children with her.
+Without an income of her own, the family struggled, and When her parents refused to help her unless she returned to her husband, she started seeking out powerful, wealthy men to associate with.

-Akhtar began visiting nightclubs and other such places that were frequented by business, political and military elite in Karachi, Lahore and Rawalpindi.
-She made contacts with good-looking young women who, for various reasons, had run away from their homes after suffering poverty and harsh circumstances at their homes.
+Akhtar started visiting nightclubs and similar venues frequented by the business, political and military elite in Karachi, Lahore and Rawalpindi.
+She made contact with attractive young women who had run away from home for various reasons, having suffered poverty and harsh circumstances there.

-Akhtar reportedly adopted the motto "miyan ki juti miyan ke sar" ("beat men at their own game"), and started a prostitution business.
-Akhtar maintained she only played a background role, acting as a 'mother figure' to the young girls which she provided to rich and powerful men.
+Akhtar reportedly adopted the motto "Miyan ki juti miyan ke sar" ("Beat men at their own game"), and started a prostitution business, she insisted that she had only played a background role, acting as a 'mother figure' to the young women she trafficked to wealthy and influential men.

-Relationship with General Yahya Khan
+Relationship with Yahya Khan

-Akhtar became acquainted with rich and powerful men through frequenting clubs, through which she met General Yahya Khan in 1967, a compulsive drinker and womanizer.
-Akhtar created a close relationship with the General, who she reportedly called 'Agha Jani'.
-She held no official position in his circle but was given special privileges due to their close association.
-She publicly denied being Yahya Khan's mistress, claiming their relationship was merely that of friends.
-She said in one interview that she exploited the Khan's weaknesses: alcohol and women.
+Akhtar had a close relationship with the Khan, reportedly calling him 'Agha Jani'.
+Although she held no official position in his circle, she was given special privileges due to their close association.
+She publicly denied being Yahya Khan's mistress, claiming that they were merely friends.
+In one interview, she said that she had exploited the Khan's weaknesses for alcohol and women.

-Akhtar was also known as 'General Rani', (the General's Queen).
-Rani was Akhtar's alias, and she was called 'General' by the people and media due to her inclusion in the inner circle of General Yahya Khan during his military rule in Pakistan between 1969 and 1971.
-Several bureaucrats and politicians approached Akhtar in an attempt to receive General Yahya Khan's attention.
+Akhtar was also referred to as 'General Rani', which translates to 'the General's Queen'.
+Rani was Akhtar's alias, and she was referred to as 'General' by the general public and media due to her inclusion in the inner circle of Khan during his military rule in Pakistan between 1969 and 1971.
+In an effort to garner the attention of Khan, a number of bureaucrats and politicians approached Akhtar.